muradxq/2025_leetxode/2- Must-Read Leetcode Articles/0. Sliding Window Template/sliding_window.md

 #### Template 1: Sliding Window (Shrinkable)

-  Essentially, we want tokeep the window validat the end of each outer for-loop.
+  Essentially, we want to keep the window validat the end of each outer for-loop.

   ```python
   i=0